diffblue/gitlab/doc/development/database/multiple_databases.md

 end
 ```

-This will raise an exception if the query joins across the 2 databases.
+This will raise an exception if the query joins across the two databases.
 The
-above example is fixed by removing the join like so:
+previous example is fixed by removing the join, like so:

 ```ruby
 it 'does not join across databases' do